halo3mic/suave-playground/README.md

 Welcome to the SUAVE Playground!
 The repository served as a playground for building and testing various applications using SUAVE.

-Please note that SUAVE is an actively developed project, and with new updates, this repository might become outdated.
-Always refer to the official [SUAVE website](https://suave.flashbots.net/) for the latest changes.

 ## Apps

 ### BlockAd ✨